A geometric mesh smoothing algorithm related to damped oscillations: The geometric triangle transformation

-The inequalities (1) and (2) imply that $a_n \leq 1$ is a strictly increasing and $b_n \geq 1$ a strictly decreasing sequence, both bounded by $1$.
+The inequalities~\ref{inequality_1} and \ref{inequality_2} imply that $a_n \leq 1$ is a strictly increasing and $b_n \geq 1$ a strictly decreasing sequence, both bounded by $1$.
 Consequently, we have $\lim a_n = \lim b_n =1$.
 With the basic Squeeze Theorem, we conclude that $\lim r_i^{(n)} =1$ finishing the proof. \end{proof} Further, one could prove the following stronger result: \begin{theorem} Let $\Delta_{eq} \in X$ be an equilateral triangle and $\Lambda$ the set of triangles similar to it.
-Then $\Lambda$ is a global attractor for $\theta$.
+Then $\Lambda$ is a global attractor for $\theta$ given by Eq.~\ref{e.transformation}.
 In particular, for any planar triangle $\Delta$ the sequence $\theta^n(\Delta)$ converges uniformly at exponential rate to one point in $\Lambda$ for $n\rightarrow \infty$. \end{theorem} \begin{proof}[Sketch] The proof of this theorem relies on an analysis of the dynamics of the map $\theta$ which leads to the observation that the eigenvalues of the Jacobian matrix of $\theta$ at an equilateral triangle are solely responsible for the dynamical properties of the map.
 More precisely, it suffices to prove that the absolute values of all eigenvalues are strictly smaller than one apart from four eigenvalues equal to one which correspond to the four-dimensional tangent space of $\Lambda$.
-Using Theorem~\ref{t.convergence} this allows then to conclude that $\Lambda$ is a global attractor. \end{proof} In \cite{VB2016} we give a detailed mathematical analysis of a geometric tetrahedron transformation which could complement the present section Sec.~\ref{sec:math}. \begin{rem} The transformation is not ad hoc generalizable to any $n$-gon, $n \geq 4$: for example, one easily notices that a quadrilateral converges under the transformation above, applied in a strictly analogous fashion, not necessarily to a square, but to a rectangle where the distances from its vertices to its centroid are pairwise equal.
+Using Theorem~\ref{t.convergence} this allows then to conclude that $\Lambda$ is a global attractor.
+A \emph{global attractor} of a discrete dynamical system as generated by the transformation $\theta:X \rightarrow X$ is a compact set $\mathcal{A}\subset X$ such that $\bigcap_{n \geq 0} \theta^n(X) = \mathcal{A}$, and there is no subset of $\mathcal{A}$ with this properties.
+That means, every orbit $\theta^n(\Delta)$ for any $\Delta \in X$ eventually converges to the attractor. \end{proof} In \cite{VB2016} we give a detailed mathematical analysis of a geometric tetrahedron transformation which could complement the present section Sec.~\ref{sec:math}. \begin{rem} The transformation is not ad hoc generalizable to any $n$-gon, $n \geq 4$: for example, one easily notices that a quadrilateral converges under the transformation above, applied in a strictly analogous fashion, not necessarily to a square, but to a rectangle where the distances from its vertices to its centroid are pairwise equal.
 Non-convex quadrilaterals pose even more problems.
 Nevertheless, there is a way to regularize quadrilaterals by defining appropriate triangles inside and then applying the triangle transformation to these inner triangles (see Sec.~\ref{s.meshtransformation}). \end{rem}